Monday, December 5, 2011

 Yet if you were to ask a hundred people to simulate a random sequence of 10 coin tosses in their minds, it's unlikely that you would get a single streak of more than five in a row.
 As humans, we are really, really bad at recognizing and recreating true randomness.
 And that's important to keep in mind, because the universe itself is random.
 It doesn't behave according to anyone's prescribed narrative, and history rarely follows a predictable sequence of events.
 In other words, if you're trying to anticipate where things are headed, it would be good to leave room in your calculations for some impersonal and objective metrics, because whatever you're capable of visualising probably won't be it.

 The problem with indie rock, though, is that it's all about the highly subjective and deeply personal.
-The idea is not to make decisions based on concrete numbers and objective traits, but rather to correct the damage wrought by them.
+The idea isn't to make decisions based on objectively impressive traits, but rather to correct the damage wrought by those who do.
 I'm sympathetic to this; I was attracted to this scene for these very reasons, even when they ended up working against me.
 When we were rejected by Secretly Canadian, for example, Chris Swanson made it clear that it wasn't based on any objective judgment of our talent or potential.
 He simply listened to his heart, and it told him we weren't the right fit.

 Fair enough, but what if Secretly Canadian and all the other indie labels following their hearts out there are no different from those people tossing coins in their minds, whose seemingly random sequences betray an overarching homogeneity of thought once taken as a whole?
 We all want to discover and proclaim the ideal band, and we all have a fixed inkling of what that would look and sound like: familiar enough to be loved, yet unique enough to be respected.
 But when every band getting signed out there embodies this perfect combination, then the result is a boring, static mush.